Posted By Ahijoy On April 4, 2023

 The Superb Features Of Flocked Iron-On

-Flocked Iron-on boasts some amazing features that are transferred onto the crafts making them extremely captivating.
+Flocked Iron-on boasts some amazing features that aid in the process of application and pave the way for creating extremely captivating crafts.
 These are as follows:

 Easy To Weed

 Since it is differently textured, one might feel that weeding it can be difficult.
 This is not so.
 It is extremely easy to cut, weed and apply with the same settings as used for matte vinyl.
 Even the most intricate designs can be created without much effort.
+The negative vinyl comes off easily and can be picked up with a weeding pen.
 Once weeding is done, one might notice a little fuzz on the carrier sheet.
-This should not be a cause for concern and it will not transfer onto the project when ironed.
+This should not be a cause for concern as it will not transfer onto the project when ironed.

 Flocked Iron-On In Layers